blbadger/blbadger.github.io/computing-programs.md

 Which can be checked against software to compute determinants on the web!
 Although this program can theoretically compute the determinant of a matrix of any size, it is practically limited to matricies smaller than 11x11 due to time.

 Can we make this program faster?
-An 11x11 matrix is not really very big after all.
 Thinking carefully about what the recursion is doing, we can see that the same computations will be performed over and over again.
 This is a perfect opportunity to employ some heroic dynamic programming in order to save the computations we did previously in memory and simply refer to the answer we got last time we performed the computations.

 To begin, we add a dictionary that will store our computed results.
 ```python